 Emerald Beach is a haven for nature lovers and beachgoers alike.
 You may swim, surf, and snorkel in the water, or take a kayak and explore the nearby rivers and creeks.
 It’s simple, easy, and doesn’t require any prior expertise because you just go with the flow.

+When considering what to do in Coffs Harbour, a visit to Emerald Beach should be on your list.
 You’ll begin in a mangrove section with darker water until you get to the most stunning emerald water, where you might encounter stingrays and a variety of fish.
 This is a place where kids of all ages can take part in a variety of outdoor activities.

 9. Capture the Beauty of the Golden Hour